-The line item "Foreign currency transactions" translates the results from purchase and sale of foreign currency, according to the accounting policy in Note 2.2.
+The line item "Foreign Currency Transactions" translates the results from purchase and sale of foreign currency, according to the accounting policy in Note 2.2.

-The line item "Currency revaluation" includes net gain(loss) arising from the revaluation of monetary assets and liabilities denominated in foreign currency in accordance with the accounting policy described in Note 2.2.
+The heading "Currency Revaluation" includes net gain(loss) arising from the revaluation of monetary assets and liabilities denominated in foreign currency in accordance with the accounting policy described in Note 2.2.2.2.